 Finally Some Good News Ease Student Loan Debts During the COVID-19 Crisis

-Having one’s source of income suddenly become unstable is among the most stressing things a person can experience.
+Having one’s source of income suddenly become unstable is among the most stressful things a person can experience.
 It can lead to a domino effect further affecting other aspects of their life and finances.
 The ongoing coronavirus pandemic experienced by people all over the world is the catalyst that has led some to lose resources to pay off their debts like student loans.

 The good news is that the American government has promised to implement measures to aid those who are unable to pay off their monthly dues.
 What more, there are plenty of ways people can significantly decrease their loan payments.